openedx/open-edx-proposals/oeps/oep-0002-bp-repo-metadata.rst

 ``owner``: dictionary (optional)
     This key contains information about the assigned owner of this repository.
+    **Note:** Initially, the key was intended as info about ownership and about who to contact for repo related issues.
+Ownership info has now been moved to an edx internal location and we plan on adding contact point info to repos at some point in the future.
+The exact location still to be determined, possible in openedx.yaml or CODEOWNERS file.

     ``type``: string (optional)
         The value of this key must be either ``team`` or ``repo``.
 It indicates which ownership model applies to this repository, and therefore which of these two keys should exist with a non-empty value.